UI Designer

 Dunbar Association, Inc. ( Syracuse, NY )

-Developed and implemented a database system, designed a user interface using QlikView, conducted comprehensive analysis of both internal and external data, and delivered a detailed project presentation to the Senior Vice President.
+Designed and implemented a database system and user interface using QlikView, enabling streamlined analysis of internal and external data.
+Presented insights and recommendations directly to the Senior Vice President, contributing to strategic decision-making.

 Regeneron Pharmaceutical, Inc. ( Tarrytown, NY )